fortrabbit/legal/sub-processors.md

 ### Product information subscription

 We are using **MailChimp** to send occasionally e-mail updates to subscribed Accounts.
-These e-mails include relevant information on service updates and feature announcements, so these are not Newsletter in classical sense.
+These e-mails include relevant information on service updates and feature announcements, so these are not newsletters in classical sense.
 With MailChimp we share e-mail addresses and names (for personalization).
 New fortrabbit Accounts get signed up for the newsletter automatically.
 That's why you need to confirm that we contact you by e-mail upfront.
 Each newsletter — of course — includes a one-click opt-out option.
 Additionally, there is a Account notification setting with the Dashboard to manage subscriptions.
 We will write from "pleasereply@fortrabbit.com".

 ### Transactional e-mails